 Welcome to CienciaPR, an expert and resource network for all who are interested in science and Puerto Rico.

 I moved to Puerto Rico in 1998 to set up my Gastrointestinal Research Laboratory.
 I am from Scotland and carried out my undergraduate training at the University of Edinburgh, Scotland followed by a Ph.D. at the University of Southampton, England.
-I then carried out two post-doctoral fellowships in gastrointestinal research (University of Calgary, Canada and the University of South Dakota).
-I currently have an active research laboratory studying the pathophysiology of ulceration and inflammation in the gastrointestinal tract.
-To date, I have trained and mentored over 70 underrepresented minority students (undergraduate, master’s, and doctoral) in my laboratory, and am actively involved in initiatives to increase the competitiveness of students graduating from our school, and Puerto Rico.
-I am Program Director of the MBRS-RISE graduate training program at PSMHS (funded by R25GM082406), and Co-Leader of the Training/Career Development Core of the PSM-Moffitt Cancer partnership (U54CA163071).
-I am also very actively involved with the American Physiological Society and the Puerto Rico Physiology Society.
+I then carried out two post-doctoral fellowships (University of Calgary, Canada and the University of South Dakota).
+At PHSU I am heavily involved in scientific training in my capacity as Program Director of the NIH NIGMS-RISE graduate training program (R25GM082406), and Co-Leader Training/Career Development Core of a partnership between the Moffitt Cancer Center and PHSU (U54CA163071), and this extends to involvement in mentoring programs at the national level and society service (American Physiological Society).
+I was the inaugural recipient of the A. Clifford Barger Underrepresented Minority Mentorship Award from the American Physiological Society.
+To date, I have trained and mentored over 100 underrepresented students (undergraduate, master’s, and doctoral) in my laboratory.
 I have a great deal of interest in helping the next generation of scientists develop, and hope to offer a positive female role model, so that all students interested in science can fulfill their potential.

 Find resources related to scientific publications

 See our funding feeds from the NIH and the NSF